LCobeaga/shadow-price/README.md

 ## 10/15/19
 2Xkey file was added into the barrel folder.
 Two of them should be printed along the longest dimention and glued together.
 Will requre a little less sanding than the regular key, but it will still be a tight fit.

+Swapped Left Panel and Stock Main in the stock folder for new versions that make use of a screw and bridging characteristics.
+No changes to printing orientation.
+Added another screw in the parts list.